SingerLab/gac/README.md

 integrating proven methods of quantitative genetics, statistics, and evolutionary biology for the genetic analysis of single-cell DNA copy number.
 GAC implements a simple, lightweight, and open-source R framework (Figure 1).
-Inspired, yet unlike Seurat and Scanpy, GAC adapts the logic of espressioSet/AnnData into relational matrices in native R. This keeps the toolkit easy to learn, hard to master; and facilitates the integration of algorithms for the downstream analysis of single-cell DNA data wich is so desperately needed.
-GAC facilitates the downstream analyses of segmented data with common segments by concurrently managing the X, Y across all cells or samples e.g. the output of [Varbin/Ginkgo](https://github.com/robertaboukhalil/ginkgo),
+Inspired, but unlike Seurat and Scanpy, adapts the logic of espressioSet/AnnData into relational matrices in native R. This keeps the toolkit easy to learn, hard to master; and facilitates the integration of algorithms for the downstream analysis of single-cell DNA data wich is so desperately needed.
+For now GAC facilitates the downstream analyses of segmented data with common segments by concurrently managing the X, Y across all cells or samples e.g. the output of [Varbin/Ginkgo](https://github.com/robertaboukhalil/ginkgo),